 Donald Jr. and Eric Trump are both avid outdoorsmen, second amendment abiding “conservationists” or as I would like to say, they follow the “code phrase”.
 They like to hunt and kill exotic animals on pleasure-hunting expeditions in Africa.
 In fact, Trump considered Donald Jr. for the position of Secretary of the DOI.
 They are important in the discussion of conservation because Trump has basically given them this platform on his behalf.
 Look at it as outsourcing because Trump emphatically believes that his sons are highly educated on the subject because of their commitment to hunting and killing everything from overpopulated deer in their backyard to endangered elephants in Africa.
 Donald Jr. has said that “we are going to do whatever we can to make sure that any kind of Trump presidency is going to be the best since Theodore Roosevelt for outdoorsmen, for hunters, for our public lands, and for this country as it relates to anything in the great outdoors.”
 (Petersen's Hunting)

-Pretty much everything that comes out of that man’s mouth concerning Native Americans and the environmental is an insult.
-I have no faith that he will do anything to protect us or our lands and fear that he will carelessly dismantle our sovereignty and even our rights as citizens (in both realms of our nationality) during his manifest destiny campaign because, remember, for Trump, everyone benefits from Trump.
+Pretty much everything that comes out of that man’s mouth concerning Native Americans and the environmental and social injustice that we are so intricately tied to is an insult.
+I have no faith that he will do anything to protect us or our lands and fear that he will carelessly dismantle our sovereignty and even our rights as citizens (in both realms of our nationality) during his manifest destiny campaign because, remember, For Trump, everyone benefits from Trump.
 And then, our land will be sold, ravaged and destroyed.
 But this cannot happen.
 We need to protect our mother and keep her healthy.
-Our nations are, again, facing another heavy handed onslaught of colonization, however, this time we have more civil rights, know our history and we are more educated about their colonial-capitalist economic system.
+Our Nations are, again, facing another heavy handed onslaught of colonization, however, this time we know our civil rights, our history and we are more educated about the world in general.
 I may not have faith in Trump, but I have faith in us.
 And he can’t be worse than Andrew Jackson.